wangchengww/Tillandsia-compgenomics/DnDs_signature_of_selection/README.md

 Since Dn/Ds ratios are very sensitive to alignment quality, we first wanted to have an idea of the completeness of our gene pairs (i.e. presence of a start and stop codon) and their lengths.
 I therefore made a "checklist" containing this information for each gene using the script `script_make_checklist_completeness_length_orthologous_genes.py`

-# Calculating Dn / Ds ratios for the final dataset
+# Calculating dN / dS ratios for the final dataset